jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 To prepare okra seeds for sprouting, put the seeds in warm water.
 After the water temperature has returned to normal, soak the seeds for 2 hours.
 - The seeds should then be sown.

-Edible oil can be extracted from okra seeds.
-This oil does not have a high fat content.

 The stem is low in calories.
 The fibre of the plant can be used to make cloth.

 The remaining part of the plant can be used for fodder and fertilizer.

-Okra is grown above the soil, so it can be grown with a tuber crop to get 2 crops at a time – one above and one below the ground.
+**Okra is grown above the soil, so it can be grown with a tuber crop to get 2 crops at a time – one above and one below the ground.**

 The okra's stem can be used:
 - in the plastic industry